Watchman Nee: Ministry

+In May of 1934, Nee encouraged Witness Lee to move to Shanghai from Yantai in order to join him and Ruth Lee in their work editing Nee's publications.

 In 1938, Nee traveled to Europe and gave messages that were later published as The Normal Christian Life.
 Upon his return, Nee gave a conference on the Body of Christ.
 According to Nee, this was the second turn in his ministry.
 Nee recounted, "My first turn was to know Christ, and my second turn was to know His Body.
 To know Christ is only half of what the believers need.
 The believers also must know the Body of Christ.
 Christ is the head, and He is also the Body."

 In 1939, Nee became involved with his second brother's failing pharmaceutical company.
 Although acquiescing to family pressure, Nee also saw this as an opportunity to support his many co-workers who were suffering great poverty and hardship during the Second World War.
 Nee took over full management of the factory, reorganized it, and began to employ many local church members from Shanghai.
 At this time, some of the elders from the church in Shanghai questioned Nee's involvement in business, causing Nee to suspend his ministry in 1942.
 Shortly afterward, the church in Shanghai stopped meeting altogether.